 A Holistic Vision for Urban Spaces

 To create spaces that are both functional and inviting, aesthetic elements like greenery, art installations, and thoughtful lighting are vital.
 Such features enhance the environment, making it enjoyable and visually appealing.
-For example, HDB’s long-standing planning provisions dedicate 8–12% of land to green spaces, a principle that could extend to under-expressway areas through vertical gardens or urban farming initiatives.
+For example, HDB’s long-standing planning provisions dedicate 8–12% of land to green spaces, the principle to create a eco sustainable new town, can extend to under-elevated infrastructure areas through recreational spaces, community gardens or urban farming initiatives.
+One of the recent initiatives is located at Bukit Merah Flyover, which is part of CTE, the underneath space is currently now utilised for pickleball sports courts by Play!
+Pickle (Pickleball + Tennis Academy).

 Conclusion

-MORROW’s vision for repurposing spaces beneath expressways demonstrates the potential of sustainable urban innovation.
+MORROW’s vision for repurposing spaces beneath elevated flyover demonstrates the potential of sustainable urban innovation.
 By reimagining these areas as vibrant community hubs, cities can improve the quality of life while addressing underutilised spaces.
 With thoughtful design and collaboration, these once-overlooked spaces can become integral components of Singapore’s urban fabric.

 Learn more about Director Li Yu Zhou’s interview with Frontline here.